keith-murray/ctrnn-jax/README.md

 Computational neuroscience studies typically train CT-RNNs via the backpropigation-through-time (BPTT) learning algorithm to [hypothesize low-dimensional dynamical systems](https://doi.org/10.1162/NECO_a_00409) underyling cognitive tasks.
 CT-RNNs, though, can be time-consuming to train due to the `for` loop inherent in their architecture.
 JAX eleminates the `for` loop by unrolling CT-RNNs in time via the [`scan` primative](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.scan.html), creating a large feedforward network with shared parameters broadcasted to each layer.
 Using JAX's `scan` primative to implement and train CT-RNNs results in large speedups over existing deep learning frameworks, like [PyTorch](https://pytorch.org) and [TensorFlow](https://www.tensorflow.org).

 One challenge in using JAX is that [pseudorandomly generated numbers need to be generated with a key](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#random-numbers).
-For the $\eta_t$ vector, this results in broadcasting unique keys to all time steps of the CT-RNN through `scan`.
+For the $\eta_t$ vector, this requires broadcasting unique keys to all time steps of the CT-RNN through `scan`.
 Fortunately, Flax can gracefully manage [layer-dependent keys](https://flax-linen.readthedocs.io/en/latest/guides/flax_sharp_bits.html#flax-linen-dropout-layer-and-randomness).

 ## Installation
 ```